apache/sdap-nexus/tools/doms/README.md

-# doms_reader.py
+# CDMS_reader.py
-The functions in doms_reader.py read a DOMS netCDF file into memory, assemble a list of matches of satellite and in situ data (or a primary and secondary data set), and optionally output the matches to a CSV file.
+The functions in cdms_reader.py read a CDMS netCDF file into memory, assemble a list of matches of satellite and in situ data (or a primary and secondary data set), and optionally output the matches to a CSV file.
 Each matched pair contains one satellite data record and one in situ data record.

-The DOMS netCDF files hold satellite data and in situ data in different groups (`SatelliteData` and `InsituData`).
+The CDMS netCDF files hold satellite data and in situ data in different groups (`SatelliteData` and `InsituData`).
 The `matchIDs` netCDF variable contains pairs of IDs (matches) which reference a satellite data record and an in situ data record in their respective groups.
 These records have a many-to-many relationship; one satellite record may match to many in situ records, and one in situ record may match to many satellite records.
 The `assemble_matches` function assembles the individual data records into pairs based on their `dim` group dimension IDs as paired in the `matchIDs` variable.

 ## Requirements
 This tool was developed and tested with Python 3.9.13.